 Upon your request, the CARE Team will preserve your anonymity as a reporter.
 With regard to the student of concern, the CARE Team will abide by the disclosure restrictions outlined in the Health Insurance Portability and Accountability Act (HIPAA), the Federal Education Rights and Privacy Act (FERPA) and the ethical codes of the disciplines represented on the CARE Team.
 Members of the Iona community should be aware that FERPA does not prohibit reporting behavior you have observed or conversations you have had (in a non-counseling situation) with a student regarding danger to self or others to a University official.

 If you are concerned about a member of the Iona community who is not a student, please contact the Director of Human Resources at (914) 633-2067 to report your concerns.
 If you feel this is an emergency, during non-business hours contact Security at (914) 633-2560.

-The CARE Team is the clearinghouse for all information regarding students of concern at Iona College.
+The CARE Team is the clearinghouse for all information regarding students of concern at Iona University.
 It was formed to insure that all relevant information about students of concern is reported to one central source.
 This information will then be investigated for the purpose of providing timely and effective intervention, as appropriate.

 The current composition of the CARE Team is as follows:

 Dean of Students

 Associate Dean of Students